 It means she knows the person is busy and she doesn’t mind if the visitor drinks the Tea quickly as it were – on the run!
 The hidden intent is that the guest does sit down for a lengthy chat and gossip of course.

-Although the Irish love Jameson’s Whisky & Guinness they also appear to love their Tea and are said to be the second highest drinkers of Tea in the world ( Surprisingly Turkey is first).
+Although the Irish love Jameson’s Whisky & Guinness they also appear to love their Tea and are said to be the second-highest drinkers of Tea in the world ( Surprisingly Turkey is first).
 The Irish drink about 5-7 cups a day and all pubs are expected by law to serve Tea.
-I wonder if this is the origin of the word “tea totallers”?
+I wonder if this is the origin of the word “tea totaller”?
 And those who abstained from alcoholic drinks in the pub must have drunk Tea.

-Tea is ubiquitousness in Ireland to the extent that is is a social faux pas to not drink tea and offering a cup of Tea is a symbol of their hospitality, kindliness and friendship.
+Tea is ubiquitous in Ireland to the extent that is a social faux pas to not drink tea and offering a cup of tea is a symbol of their hospitality, kindliness and friendship.
 It is a great way to keep cheerful in the cold Irish weather and a chance to make friends or visitors feel welcome.
-The ritual of putting the kettle on, takes away any awkwardness in the initial moments of unexpected guests arriving and it gives you something to do as you start a conversation.
-It’s a great leveller and creates a sense of warmth and generosity that break down social barriers.
+The ritual of putting the kettle on takes away any awkwardness in the initial moments of unexpected guests arriving and it gives you something to do as you start a conversation.
+It’s a great leveller and creates a sense of warmth and generosity that breaks down social barriers.

 The Irish made their Tea with masses of milk to cover up the taste so they made it quite strong because the milk diluted the Tea.
 This tradition continues today and Irish Tea is much stronger than English.

 Tea was very expensive and only available to the wealthy so drinking Tea became a status symbol as it was beyond the reach of most people.
 Being invited to an Irish home to drink tea was seen as a step up the social ladder.
 The tradition of always offering tea in an Irish home harks back to this early sense of tea being a status symbol.